Glyxambi (Empagliflozin And Linagliptin)

 Frequently Asked Questions

-Yes, it doesn’t matter if you take Glyxambi before or after food.
-Take it at about the same time each day for best effect.
+It does not matter if you take Glyxambi before or after food.

-If it’s almost time for your next dose (less than 12 hours), skip the missed dose.
+If you miss a dose, skip it if it's almost time for the next dose.
 Otherwise, take it as soon as you remember.
-Never take a double dose to make up for a missed one.

 Important Disclaimer